FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Purple with yellow polka dots

-Lubbock, Texas saw a landlord there renting out four room to four struggling Texas University Technology students in order for them to have affordable accommodation - and for himself to make a spot of money on the side.
+Lubbock, Texas, saw a landlord there renting out four rooms to four struggling Texas University Technology students in order for them to have affordable accommodation - and for himself to make a spot of money on the side.
 When the city authorities heard of this in 2001, the landlord was cited for violating city rules that stated not more than two unrelated people could share the same accommodation at any one time.
 Lord bless us, that's a bit tough.

 But still, that is what took place.
 In retaliation, over the next few years, the landlord and his students painted the house in increasingly bright colours, culminating, when last reported, in purple, with yellow polka dots - some of which included smiley faces.